 Hospitality

-Processing fruit here is all about handling the grapes as gently as possible; gravity flow wine making is a big part of the operations here.
-Even filtering is gravity flow with the wine flowing through hoses between levels through the actual filters (prior to bottling).
+Processing grapes here is all about handling the grapes as gently as possible; gravity flow wine making is a big part of the operations here.
+Even filtering is gravity flow with the wine flowing through hoses between levels through the actual filters prior to bottling.

-There are five main levels of the cave including the center point which is the massive fermentation dome.
+The cave encompasses five primary levels including the massive fermentation dome located approximately in the center.
 Picture a wagon wheel; the spokes of the wheel are the caves that extend out in all directions from this main room.
 The five levels are equivalent to the height of an 18-story building.

 A viewpoint overlooks the circular fermentation dome which contains a number of stainless-steel tanks.
 From a touch screen console located here one can easily control many aspects of each tank including their rotation (they sit on a custom-made belt system).
-Each of these tanks is “online” and one can also control the tank temperatures merely by touch.
+When ready to deliver grapes post sorting, the tanks are rotated so they are located directly below a hopper; the grapes are then gravity fed to that particular tank.
+Each of these tanks is “online”; the tank temperatures are controlled merely by changing settings via the touch-screen console.

 After this control system was installed, Christian helped create the first ever proprietary algorithmic fermentation control system, called F.I.L.C.S, or simply called Felix.
+FILCS is an acronym for: Fermentation Intelligence Logic Control System.
 This system is truly remarkable and has helped revolutionize how they collect and manage data from each harvest.
 Sensors are built into each tank which provides huge amounts of information ranging from temperature at various points throughout each tank, how fast fermentation occurs in each tank, amount of coolant being used in each tank and numerous other data points.
 It is very impressive to see the various data displayed on the walls of their fermentation dome.
+And the images are projected by state-of-the-art Christie projectors.

-Other cave features include a huge wine elevator for transporting the large tanks between cavern levels, as well as the winery’s own water treatment plant; no water goes to waste here (one tunnel on level one stores up to 1.2 million gallons of water far underground); the ornamentals and other shrubbery on the grounds are watered entirely with this recycled water.
+Other cave features include a huge wine elevator for transporting the large tanks between cavern levels, as well as the winery’s own water treatment plant; no water goes to waste here.
+One tunnel on level one stores up to 1.2 million gallons of water; the ornamentals and other shrubbery on the grounds are watered entirely with this recycled water.
+Palmaz was California’s first net-zero emissions winery.

 Also look for a rectangular part of the cave that was not covered over on one of the levels – leaving the original underground rock exposed.
 This was left unfinished on purpose.
 Julio used to paint as a child – often replicating the work of other masters, using postcards for his inspiration.
 When he finished a painting he would leave a corner of the canvas empty, signifying his painting was not the original artwork.

-Their first winemaker was Randy Dunn (who also offered insights into the winery design).
-Later Mia Klein was their winemaker.
+Their first winemaker was Randy Dunn who also offered assistance with the design of the winery.
+Some of the early Palmaz wines were in fact produced at Dunn Vineyards.
+Mia Klein is their long time consulting winemaker.
 The first vintage of Palmaz was in 2001.
-Today several labels are produced including Palmaz, Brasas and Cedar Knoll.
+Today several labels are produced including Palmaz, Brasas (for club members) and Cedar Knoll.

-The family are not fans of big oaky and buttery Chardonnays and as a result, visitors will not find that type of wine here.
-The wine making and oak program is of course an important element in the style of wine.
-Rather their Chardonnay is made in a Burgundian style with cold fermentation as well as aging taking place in oak sur lie.
-As a result, this wine always has good weight regardless of vintage but is never overly viscous in its textural feel.
-The several vintages we have tried showed pleasing aromatics including citrus blossom and notes of lime on the bouquet with clean balanced flavors on the palate including some notes of minerality.
+The family are not fans of big, oaky and buttery Chardonnays.
+Rather their Chardonnay is made in a Burgundian style with very cold and slow fermentation as well as aging taking place in oak sur lie.
+As a result, this wine always has a noticeable textural weight regardless of vintage but is never overly viscous in its textural feel.
+A separate wing of the cave is dedicated to white wines where the temperature is carefully controlled during fermentation, usually in the low 40s Fahrenheit.

 The Palmaz wines focus on balance and a textural softness (like velvet) on the palate; delicate and well-integrated tannins are one of the Palmaz hallmarks.
 As is their judicious use of oak.

-Their core wine is Cabernet Sauvignon, and each vintage tends to be blended slightly with another Bordeaux varietal or two.
-During your tasting you will typically taste one of their slightly older vintages of this wine along with their current release.
 The 2002 Palmaz Cabernet Sauvignon is aging quite well showing notes of tobacco and leather along with rich blackberry aromas.
-Rich ripe fruit shows on the palate including a plethora of baking spice; the fruit is holding up very well and this wine should continue to age and evolve quite well.
+Rich, ripe and intensely flavored fruit shows on the palate accompanied by a diversity of baking spices; the fruit is holding up very well and this wine should continue to age and evolve for years to come.
+For reference we tried this wine 8 years post vintage.

-The “Gaston” Cabernet Sauvignon is a special wine and is made in very limited quantities only during years where they feel the quality is worthy of releasing.
+The “Gaston” Cabernet Sauvignon is a special wine and is made in very limited quantities, only during years where they feel the quality is worthy of releasing.
 As a result, this wine has not been made a number of years.
-This wine takes its name from Christian’s middle name.
-The bouquet on the 2005 Palmaz Gaston Cabernet Sauvignon is clearly focused on fruit; the palate is plush and smooth upon entry with some earth-driven notes present.
-It is smooth, full bodied and well balanced with a long finish and does not show any harsh tannins.
+It is produced after numerous lots are tasted blind; the top choices are separated from the rest and then blended prior to bottling.
+Its namesake is from Christian’s middle name.

 The 2018 cedar Knoll Cabernet Sauvignon is dark ruby in color.
 The bouquet is about the fruit rather than any prominent oak influence; it shows bright aromatics of plum, red cherry and some subtle darker baking spices as the wine evolves in the glass.
 This wine offers darker fruit (plum) across the palate with a simultaneous bright acidity.
 It lingers gently with finally tuned tannins and a hint of dried tobacco leaf.
 This is a very food friendly bottling but is also highly enjoyable just by itself.